jadecobra/python_tdd_exercises/source/TypeError.rst

 -------------

-* `How I setup a Test Driven Development Environment.md <./How I How I setup a Test Driven Development Environment.md.md>`_
+* `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.md>`_

 ----